HypeCheck

 0 of 4 claims supported by evidence.

-"help you feel better the next day" Unsupported
+"Help you feel better the next day after drinking" Unsupported

-DHM human evidence is weak; no proven hangover cure exists.
+DHM human evidence is weak; no clinical trial proves this formula prevents hangovers.

-"help your liver process acetaldehyde (the toxic by-product of alcohol)" Stretch
+"Help your liver process acetaldehyde (toxic by-product of alcohol)" Stretch

 Based on: DHM